Ch0pin/medusa/README.md

 **MEDUSA** is an extensible and modularized framework that automates processes and techniques practiced during the **dynamic analysis** **of Android and iOS Applications**.

+**System requirements:**

+- Linux or macOS (currently medusa doesn't support windows)
+- Python 3 (Use the latest python release and not the one shipped with macOS to avoid issues with using libedit instead of GNU's readline)
+- Rooted device or emulator
+- adb
+- FRIDA server (running on the mobile device)

 # Installation

 1. Clone this repo